rucs-uoft/rucs-uoft.github.io/assets/info/Submitting-to-RUCS.md

 4. **Conclusion**: What can you conclude?
 How does this fit into the ‘big picture’?
 Make sure your introduction provides enough background for your reader to understand the rest of the abstract.
 5. **References**: Please use the IEEE Style for references.

-##What is the submission process?
+## What is the submission process?

 It is expected that your supervising professor and graduate mentor (if applicable) will review your extended abstract for correctness and accuracy.
 Please follow these steps carefully:

 1. Approach your supervisor and graduate mentor (if applicable) and express your interest in submitting to RUCS.
 Only proceed if they agree.
 2. After reading all of the provided documents, prepare a first draft.
 Ask your graduate mentor or supervisor to help edit the initial drafts.
 Your supervising professor should review the final draft of your extended abstract.
-3. Email your submission and a signed copy of the [supervisor approval form](http://rucs.ca/assets/info/Supervisor-Approval.pdf) to  [rucsuoft@gmail.com](mailto:rucsuoft@gmail.com) with the subject line “RUCS Extended Abstract Submission”.  **Both should be submitted by Oct 5, 2018.**
+3. Fill in the [online submission form](https://forms.gle/k2R6oMkwvVefuuTEA) and attach a signed copy of the [supervisor approval form](http://rucs.ca/assets/info/Supervisor-Approval.pdf).  **The form should be submitted by December 15, 2018.**

 You can expect a response from RUCS by mid-November.
-Your submission may be rejected, accepted, accepted with minor revision, or accepted with major revision.
+If your submission is accepted, editors will keep in touch throughout the revision process.

-##FAQs
+## FAQs

 ##### What if my research is being published or has been published in a professional journal?